Andrée Laforest

 Andrée Laforest (/fr/) is a Canadian politician who was elected to the National Assembly of Quebec in the 2018 provincial election.
 She represents the electoral district of Chicoutimi as a member of the Coalition Avenir Québec.
 She was re-elected in 2022 election following the landslide victory of Coalition Avenir Quebec.

 She was named Minister of Municipal Affairs and Housing in the François Legault Government of the 42nd legislature of Quebec.
 In the 43rd legislature of Quebec, she was named Minister of Municipal Affairs.
 She resigned from the National Assembly to run for mayor in the 2025 Saguenay municipal election, narrowly losing to Luc Boivin.

+In 2026, she declined a Liberal Party of Canada nomination to run in a federal by-election for Chicoutimi—Le Fjord in the House of Commons of Canada.